-This year the EUROCITIES awards reflect the EURCOTIES Conference 2017 theme, 'Circular Economy'.
+This year the EUROCITIES awards reflect the EUROCITIES Conference 2017 theme, 'Circular Economy'.
 They will be presented in Ljubljana in November in the three permanent categories: cooperation, innovation and participation.

 cooperation - how city authorities facilitate for example the cooperative use of public space, collaborative consumption models, collaborative mobility schemes, and explaining how to work with partners to achieve solutions

-innovation – innovative ways city authorities manage the new business models of the sharing economy and necessary changes to the legislative framework, and how to ensure the quality of jobs created
+innovation – innovative ways city authorities manage the new business models of the circular economy and necessary changes to the legislative framework, and how to ensure the quality of jobs created

-participation – activities or practices of a local authority which are successful in actively promoting citizen participation for example in co-creation of service provision, and that show a clear practical benefit for citizen
+participation – activities or practices of a local authority which are successful in actively promoting citizen participation for example in co-creation of service provision, and that show a clear practical benefit for citizens

 The EUROCITIES awards recognise outstanding achievement by EUROCITIES members in the delivery of local activities or practices which improve the quality of life for citizens and will be judged in the context of the theme of the annual conference.
 Entries are judged by an independent jury of five members: city expert, academia, EU institutions, media and NGO.
 Jury members change every year.

 Brussels Capital Region: ‘Brussels regional programme for a circular economy (BRPCE)’

 The BRPCE programme brings together 111 measures on the circular economy.
 Working with around 60 public and private stakeholders, the plans include training 20,000 economic operators in circular economy ideas, and using environment clauses in 50% of its public tenders.
 It aims to transform environmental objectives into economic opportunities; anchor economic activities within Brussels’ boundaries while boosting entrepreneurship; and create new employment opportunities.